-Benidorm is a prime-time ITV1 sitcom set in Spain, which features a strong ensemble cast comprising of a number of well known faces.
-The show was conceived by Derren Litten, the co-writer of The Catherine Tate Show, and is produced by Tiger Aspect.
+Benidorm is a prime-time ITV sitcom set in Spain, featuring a strong ensemble cast comprising of a number of well known faces.
+The show was conceived by Derren Litten, the co-writer of The Catherine Tate Show, in 2007, and has so far run for ten series.

-Regulars at The Solana hotel in Series 1, which was broadcast in 2007, included Jacqueline (Janine Duvitski) and Donald (Kenny Ireland), who have been coming to Benidorm for twenty years, though they have never seen the resort itself.
+Regulars at the Solana hotel in Series 1, which was broadcast in 2007, included Jacqueline (Janine Duvitski) and Donald (Kenny Ireland), who had already been coming to Benidorm for twenty years, though they have never seen the resort itself.
 Why do they need to, when everything they want is in the hotel?
 It provides all inclusive food and drink... oh and sex!
 (Both are enthusiastic and middle-aged swingers).

-Kate (Abigail Cruttenden) and Martin Weedon (Nicholas Burns), who were going through a rough patch during their third year of marriage.
+Kate (Abigail Cruttenden) and Martin Weedon (Nicholas Burns) were going through a rough patch during their third year of marriage.
 Five seconds is all it takes for them to realise that the Solana Resort is the very worst place for them to make a fresh start.

 Known as 'The Oracle' because of his computer-like knowledge of trivial facts and figures, Geoff Maltby (Johnny Vegas) was on holiday with his mother.
 He is Lancashire's pub quiz champion and prone to competitive behaviour.

 Meanwhile Gavin (Hugh Sachs) and Troy (Paul Bazely) were on their first break away together after setting up a successful hair salon.
 Both like to think that they are far too classy for Benidorm but are happy enough to get drunk and snigger at other holiday makers.